hbollon/IGopher/README.md

 ### From release

+1. Download and install [Java](https://java.com/fr/download/) (needed for Selenium webdriver) and add it to your path (on Windows)
-1. Download [lastest release](https://github.com/hbollon/igopher/releases/latest) executable for your operating system
+2. Download [lastest release](https://github.com/hbollon/igopher/releases/latest) executable for your operating system
-2. Move the executable to a dedicated folder (it will create folders/files)
+3. Move the executable to a dedicated folder (it will create folders/files)
-3. Launch it:
+4. Launch it:
-- On Windows, open a **Windows Terminal** in the folder (or powershell/cmd but the experience quality can be lower) and execute it: ```./tui.exe```
+- On Windows, open a **Windows Terminal** in the folder (or powershell/cmd but the experience quality can be lower) and execute it: ```./tui.exe``` or just drag and drop tui.exe in your command prompt
 - On Linux, open you favorite shell in the folder and execute it: ```./tui```
-4. Configure the bot with your Instagram credentials and set your desired scrapping and autodm settings.
+5. Configure the bot with your Instagram credentials and set your desired scrapping and autodm settings.
 To do that, you can use the TUI settings screen or directly edit the config.yaml file.
-5. You're ready!
+6. You're ready!
 Just hit the "Launch" option in the TUI main menu 🚀

 ### From sources

+1. Download and install [Java](https://java.com/fr/download/) (needed for Selenium webdriver) and add it to your path (on Windows)
-1. Install [Go](https://golang.org/doc/install) (v1.13+) on your system
+2. Install [Go](https://golang.org/doc/install) (v1.13+) on your system
-2. Download [lastest release](https://github.com/hbollon/igopher/releases/latest) source archive or clone the master branch
+3. Download [lastest release](https://github.com/hbollon/igopher/releases/latest) source archive or clone the master branch
-3. Launch it with this command: ```go run ./cmd/igopher/tui```
+4. Launch it with this command: ```go run ./cmd/igopher/tui```
-4. Configure the bot with your Instagram credentials and set your desired scrapping and autodm settings.
+5. Configure the bot with your Instagram credentials and set your desired scrapping and autodm settings.
 To do that, you can use the TUI settings screen or directly edit the config.yaml file.
-5. You're ready!
+6. You're ready!
 Just hit the "Launch" option in the TUI main menu 🚀

 ### Flags